 Vein disease affects more than 30 million Americans, yet it is a disease often misunderstood or overlooked by patients and physicians.
-With over 10 years and 20,000 procedures worth of experience, The Vein Guys™’ surgeons and staff are trained and qualified to take care of everything vein related, including varicose vein removal, spider veins, vein pain and leg pain.
+With over 13 years and over 26,000 procedures worth of experience, The Vein Guys™’ surgeons and staff are trained and qualified to take care of everything vein related, including varicose vein removal, spider veins, vein pain and leg pain.
 Our vein centers perform a variety of vein procedures to remedy medical and cosmetic vein complications.
 After a comprehensive consultation and diagnostic exam including an in-office venous ultrasound test, The Vein Guys™ will develop a treatment plan to meet your needs.

 The Treatment Process